 Travel Pro theme

-When you are ready to build your travel blog and favor a feminine theme, you’ll love Blossom Travel Pro.
+When you are ready to build your travel blog and favor a feminine theme, you’ll love Blossom Travel from Blossom Themes.
 It’s elegant, beautiful, and clean.

 Navigation Pro Theme

 You’ll want to decide early which social channels you want to use to build followers on your travel blog.

 While omnichannel marketing is certainly effective, you’ll want to specialize and focus on the channels where you know you’ll be most active and “speak the language”.